-"Wood Manufacturing Co., Inc., ("Wood"), warrants to you, the first North American retail purchaser of this 2006 model year boat delivered by a factory authorized dealer, that it will repair or replace defects in materials or workmanship that occur within the applicable warranty periods, subject to the "What This Warranty Does Not Cover" section below.
-The applicable Warranty Period runs from the date of delivery to the first retail customer provided that the boat is delivered within eighteen (18) months from the date of manufacture.
-For boats delivered more than eighteen (18) months after the date of manufacture, coverage will run from the date of manufacture and the first retail purchaser will be entitled to the coverage remaining under the Warranty Periods.
+"Wood Manufacturing Co., Inc., ("Wood"), warrants to you, the first North American retail purchaser of this 2007 model year boat delivered by a factory authorized dealer, that it will repair or replace defects in materials or workmanship that occur within the applicable warranty periods, subject to the "What This Warranty Does Not Cover" section below.
+The applicable Warranty Period runs from the date of delivery to the first retail customer provided that the boat is delivered within twenty four (24) months from the date of manufacture.
+For boats delivered more than twenty four (24) months after the date of manufacture, coverage will run from the date of manufacture and the first retail purchaser will be entitled to the coverage remaining under the Warranty Periods.
 All warranties run concurrently.

 Defects in structural parts, including the hull, stringers and transom: Warranty Period runs for the duration of the original (1st) purchaser's period of ownership.
-The transferred Warranty Period to a 2nd purchaser runs ten (10) years from the original delivery date, regardless of when the warranty is
+The transferred Warranty Period to a 2nd purchaser runs ten (10) years from the original delivery date, regardless of when the warranty is transferred.

-Defects in the following factory installed parts and components: Warranty Period runs for three (3)
+Defects in the following factory installed parts and components: Warranty Period runs for three (3) years.

+- 1. Carpet fade

-- Carpet fading Steering helm, cylinder, hoses and cables
+- 2. Steering helm, cylinder, hoses and cables

-- Aeration pumps and valves
+- 3. Aeration pumps and valves

+- 4. Bilge pump

-- Boat electrical system
+- 5. Boat electrical system

-- Seat pedestals
+- 6. Seat pedestals

-- Fuel tanks
+- 7. Fuel tanks

-- Deck hardware such as locks, cleats and fasteners
+- 8. Deck hardware such as locks, cleats and fasteners

-- 8. Factory installed battery chargers
+- 9. Factory installed battery charger

-- RangerTrail® trailers
+- 10. RangerTrail® trailer